meshcloud/meshcloud-docs/docs/administration.index.md

 ---

 Partners Users have access to the so called **Administration Area**.
 The administration area enables partner users to manage their child [meshWorkspace](./meshcloud.workspace.md) accounts within the meshcloud platform.
-Assigning Partner Users can only be done by a **Platform Operator** or Partner Admins.
+Assigning Partner Users can only be done by Partner Admins.

 Different groups of people may need access to the different administration area functionality.
 Therefore, the following administrative roles are currently available to users of the administration area: